-Every year, inspect the fuel supply line and fittings from the tank to engine for deterioration or damage.
+Every year, inspect the fuel line from the tank to engine for deterioration or damage.
+Also, inspect the fuel line clamps for tightness.
+Good preventive maintenance calls for complete replacement of fuel lines and clamps every two (2) years.

 Blade Brake Action